Developing Bots

 export SILVERBACK_BROKER_CLASS="taskiq_redis:ListQueueBroker"

-This will run one client and 2 workers and all queue data will be go through Redis.
+The client will send tasks to the 2 worker subprocesses, and all task queue and results data will be go through Redis.

 TODO: Add backtesting mode w/ silverback test